 This is a tricky question because a robot may not perform a task faster than a person, but a robot can perform a task more consistently than a person, and it does not fatigue.
 Also, welding is limited by the physics of the welding process, but a person with little or no welding skills can keep a robot in production once the robot has been set up correctly.

 Typically, robots do not take away jobs.
-What usually happens is this.
-A company will choose the highest production parts and put them on a robot.
+What usually happens is this, a company will choose the highest production parts and put them on a robot.
 This allows the welding staff to produce more low volume or more complex components because the robots are handling the high production parts.
-Robotic MIG welding can weld components that would normally be produced with the TIG process.
-Because the MIG process is much faster than TIG, more production can be performed with the same floor space, allowing for more productive.
+Robotic MIG welding can weld components that would normally be produced with the TIG process as well.
+Because the MIG process is much faster than TIG, more production can be performed with the same floor space, allowing for more production in other areas.

-Many parts can be welding on one robot and also parts of different base materials.
-One day you can weld steel parts, the next day you can weld aluminum parts on the same system.
-It takes three basic conditions to weld a part or assembly.
-The first is the tooling.
-Holding the part in the same place every time is very important.
+Hundreds of part programs can be stored on one robot, as well as programs for different base materials.
+One day you can weld steel parts, the next day you can weld aluminum parts all on the same system.
+It takes four basic conditions to weld a part or assembly.
+The first is the tooling, holding the part in the same place every time is very important.
 The tooling can be a couple of angles clamped to the table or engineered tooling for more complex holding.
 The second condition is the weld jobs.
-Fronius TPS 400i power sources can store up to 1000 jobs.
-More than enough to keep all your carbon steel, stainless steel, and aluminum settings in one power source.
-Third, the robot programs.
-Many programs can be stored in the Universal Robots controller.
-With today's robot controllers, there is usually more than enough memory space to handle all your needs.
+Fronius TPS 400i power sources can store up to 1,000 jobs, more than enough to keep all your carbon steel, stainless steel, and aluminum settings in one power source.
+Third, consumables like the welding wire, contact tips, and shield gas.
+Fourth, the robot programs.
+Based on their size, hundreds of programs can be stored in the Universal Robots controller.
+With today's robot controllers, there is usually more than enough memory space to handle all your needs, but you should always keep backups in a second, secure location or as the primary location.